gjaldon/mirage-dashboard/README.md

 As part of the [2016 MirageOS Hackathon](http://canopy.mirage.io), I'm starting this project as a learning exercise.

-## What will the dashboard show?
+### What will the dashboard show?

-* A list the core MirageOS libraries.
+* A list the core MirageOS libraries, on GitHub.
 * Data related to each library:
   * Name
   * License